nsidc/ms2gt/00README.txt

 parameters for the syntax.
 Also, modis_ancillary_read.pro was modified so that 360 is no longer added to scaled ancillary values that are less than 0.

+As of 0.18, a bug in mod35_l2.pl has been fixed to handle the case of using lat-lon data in the MxD35_L2 hdf file rather than from a MxD03 file.
+This also required changes in interp_colrow.pro including the addition of a fill keyword, allowing colsout > interp_factor * colsin, and filling the excess colsout columns of output row and column values with the fill value.
+The bug arose because apparently the 5km latitude and longitude arrays in a MxD35_L2 hdf file have one column less than the same arrays in a corresponding MxD021KM hdf file.